osisoft/Edge-Data-Store-Docs/content/troubleshooting/troubleshooting.md

 EDS periodic egress extracts data from SDS streams and sends the appropriate sequences of type, container, and data OMF messages on startup.

 If unexpected data appears in an OCS or PI System, check if multiple devices are writing to the same SDS stream.
-To check egress configuration, follow these steps:
+To check egress configuration:

 1. Check all egress configuration files in Edge Data Store to verify whether any endpoints are duplicated.
 A duplicate endpoint means that more than one device is egressing data to it, resulting in unexpected data.